JonathanWilbur/mueller-report/volume1.md

 In early August 2016, **\[ REDACTED: Harm to Ongoing Matter \]** Twitter's suspension of the Guccifer 2.0 Twitter account.
-After it was reinstated, GRU officers posing as Guccifer 2.0 wrote **\[ REDACTED: Harm to Ongoing Matter \]** via private message, `thank u for writing back ... do u find anyt\[h\]ing interesting in the docs i posted?` On August 17, 2016, the GRU added,
+After it was reinstated, GRU officers posing as Guccifer 2.0 wrote **\[ REDACTED: Harm to Ongoing Matter \]** via private message, `thank u for writing back... do u find anyt\[h\]ing interesting in the docs i posted?` On August 17, 2016, the GRU added,
-`please tell me if i can help u anyhow. .. it would be a great pleasure to me.` On September 9, 2016, the Guccifer 2.0-referred to a stolen DCCC document posted online and asked **\[ REDACTED: Harm to Ongoing Matter \]**
+`please tell me if i can help u anyhow... it would be a great pleasure to me.` On September 9, 2016, the Guccifer 2.0-referred to a stolen DCCC document posted online and asked **\[ REDACTED: Harm to Ongoing Matter \]**
 `what do u think of the info on the turnout model for the democrats entire presidential campaign.`